Kanwar Sen

-Kanwar Sain, also spelt as Rai Bahadur Kanwar Sain Gupta OBE (1899–1979) was a civil engineer from Haryana state in India.
+Kanwar Sain, also known as Rai Bahadur Kanwar Sain Gupta OBE (1899–1979) was a civil engineer from Haryana state in India.
 He was the chief engineer in the Bikaner state who came up with idea of Rajasthan Canal.
-He also successfully implemented Ganga canal project.
-He was considered a dynamite of irrigation engineering of his time.
+He also successfully implemented the Ganga canal project which expanded into Indira Gandhi Canal.
+He was considered a leading irrigation engineer of his time.